-Maureen Kirk sent us a recipe for her family's favorite crispy, chewy treats.
+Maureen Kirk, of Malvern, Pennsylvania, sent us a recipe for her family's favorite crispy, chewy treats.
 She says, "These simple cookies are delicious as is, or with mix-ins.
 They're so versatile, it's the only cookie I make!"

 If you're lucky enough to find maple sugar, made from the sap of sugar maple trees, use 1/2 cup in place of the granulated sugar (omit the syrup) for even more maple flavor.

 3 star values:

 Sooo good.
 Warm and lovely.
 You should make these:)

 these cookies were just way too sweet ...and I have a sweet tooth, actually threw them away